PDLMobileApps/firebase-distribution-upload/README.md

 # Firebase Distribution Upload
-This action uploads a file (apk, aab or ipa) to Firebase Distribution.
+This action uploads a build file (apk, aab or ipa) to Firebase Distribution.

 Note that `firebase-cli` has to be installed in your runner for this action to work.
-See [Setup Firebase CLI](https://github.com/marketplace/actions/setup-firebase-cli) or other similar actions for details.
+See [Setup Firebase CLI](https://github.com/marketplace/actions/setup-firebase-cli) or other similar Github actions for details.

 ## Inputs